lkrms/check-ci-runs/README.md

 > Skip your CI workflow if an identical run already succeeded with a different
 > commit/tag/branch.

-This GitHub Action uses [actions/checkout@v4][] to check out your repository with `fetch-depth: 0` and looks for a successful CI workflow run with the same tree.
+This GitHub Action uses [actions/checkout@v4][] to check out your repository if necessary and looks for a successful CI workflow run with the same tree.

 If it finds an `in_progress` run with the same tree that was triggered before the run that called the action, it waits for it to finish before returning a result.

-If there are non-empty lines in a `.ci-pathspec` file at the root of your repository, they are passed to `git diff-tree` to limit files that must be the same in both commits.
+If there are non-empty lines in a `.ci-pathspec` file at the root of your repository, they are passed to `git` to limit files that must be the same in both commits.

 ## Usage